grofit/docker-clamav-windows/readme.md

 It will run freshclam before it starts hosting clamd, so should get latest database.

 The docker image is built on Windows 2019 (Build 1903).
-It is forked from https://github.com/grofit/docker-clamav-windows

 ## Usage